401-Midterm-Project-Org/treat-your-elves/README.md

 *Feature Tasks:*

-* Wishlists will be stored on a Mongo database
+* Wishlists will be stored on a PostreSQL database
 * The database can receive CRUD requests to make changes and view wishlists

 *Acceptance:*

-* When doing CRUD requests, the Mongo database will reflect the changes.
+* When doing CRUD requests, the PostreSQL database will reflect the changes
-* Status messages will be sent back upon successful/unsuccessful database requests.
+* Status messages will be sent back upon successful/unsuccessful database requests

 ### SECURITY